ostwilkens/open-virtual-identity/README.md

 > Kim is playing the new hit MMO, _Wicked Wizard Party_.
 > Kim defeats a powerful wizard, receiving a _Wizard Hat_ as a reward.
 Kim equips the _Wizard Hat_, which grants +5 intellect, making Kims' spells more powerful.

-> Kim later logs in the social meetup platform, _VRChitChat_.
+> Kim later logs in on the social meetup platform, _VRChitChat_.
 Kims' avatar dons the Wizard Hat in this world as well.
 As there are no RPG elements to VRChitChat, the +5 intellect bonus has no effect.

 > Before bed, Kim wants to play some _Angry Battle Soldiers_ on the living room games console.
 Before going into battle, Kim switches out the _Wizard Hat_ for a _Protective Helmet_.
 While intellect does slightly improve Control Point capping speed in this game, Kim decides the bonus armor of the _Protective Helmet_ is more beneficial.